meilisearch/specifications/README.md

 When a new feature or product is to be developed, a new pull request is created, and contributors are invited to discuss its content and propose suggestions.
 The goal of a feature specification is to define the expected behavior on a high level and point out corner cases that need to be addressed.

-The person in charge of the RP (the owner) is the person assigned to the RP.
-This allows for the possibility of changing it over time.
+The person in charge of the PR (the owner) is the person assigned to the PR.
+This allows for changing ownership.
 When the PR assignee changes, both new and old assignees should be notified.

 #### Start